canyon289/canyon289.github.io/dev/content/articles/OpionatedSoftwareDesign.md

 Title: Writing good software requires you to have an opinion
 Date: 2016-10-03 10:20
-Category: General
+Category: Software
-Tags: software
+Tags: Software
 Slug: OpinionatedSoftware
 Authors: Ravin Kumar
-Status: published
+Status: Published

 If you want to write good software I would argue that you have to develop a a style based on experience partially based on experience but also with a